 Due to the gravity of the situation the British Secretary of State for Commonwealth Relations, Duncan Sandys, flew to Cyprus on the 28th December arriving in Nicosia Airport at 05:50hrs.

 After lengthy discussions with Major General Young and the local military & political leaders, Sandys set up a Political Liaison Committee (PLC) to arrange, amongst other things, the establishment of a ceasefire line between the two communities.
 The first meeting was held at the British High Commission on the morning of the 29th December.......the Alpha Net log records that the Commanders of the Greek & Turkish National Contingents were told to go to the High Commission at 09:20hrs.

-Duncan Sandys, Major General Peter Young (Commander Land Forces) and Air Marshal Sir Denis Barnett (Commander in Chief Near East Air Force and Commander British Forces Cyprus) were senior members of the committee
+Duncan Sandys, Major General Peter Young (Commander Land Forces) and Air Chief Marshal Sir Denis Barnett (Commander in Chief Near East Air Force and Commander British Forces Cyprus) were senior members of the Committee

 Other participants were the British High Commissioner, the Ambassadors of Greece and Turkey, delegations from both Greek and Turkish Cypriots, the Commanding Officers of the Greek and Turkish National Contingents and Colonel John Sale, Defence Advisor at the British High Commission

-Major General Young's staff waited next door at the Tac HQ (the passport office)
+Major General Young's staff (including his Intelligence Officer and ADC) waited next door at the Tac HQ - the passport office.

 "I believe it was during the Conference break that, at his (General Young's) request, I produced chinagraphs for him from the variety of colours I had brought up from Episkopi in my map case.
 The 'green' was no random selection.
 Bearing in mind factional sensitivities, my choice was quite deliberate.
 Blue and red, apart from the latter's association with the 'enemy', and with their Greek and Turkish connotations respectively, were hardly suitable.
 'Green' usually used for marking emplacements/fortifications and minefields, seemed the least controversial".